The Beauty Of Incomplete Things

 “Old wounds are ripped open and profound secrets are shared in Daniel Dercksen’s The Beauty of Incomplete Things.
 Through candour and insight, the production investigates what happens when escorts and their clients mix business with pleasure,as well as what happens when our dreams become bigger than our reality.
 Under Dercksen’s direction, all three actors deliver multifaceted performances.
 No character has one layer alone and watching each piece of skin being stripped away until only their fragile selves remain makes for captivating theatre.”
 Sunday Independent reviewer Steyn du Toit

-The novelization of The Beauty Of Incomplete Things began in 2015 and will be completed in 2023 – the novel is a fictional memoir inspired by the stageplays The Beauty of Incomplete Things, and Yes, Masseur.
+The novelization of The Beauty Of Incomplete Things began in 2015 and was completed in January 2024 – the novel is a fictional memoir inspired by the stageplays The Beauty of Incomplete Things, and Yes, Masseur.

 “All the characters in this fictional memoir are based on people I’ve met on life’s journey, their names have been changed as I thought it rude to intrude upon private lives.
 Events have been spiced up for dramatic purposes as real-life is not always that exciting.
 The world of the story has also been coloured in with sharpened crayons.
 It’s a story that shows how love between two men are shaped by destiny.
-I apologise if you cannot find yourself in my story.
-Also, I thought it important to include private letters in the addendum that will give you an opportunity to fully embrace The Beauty of Incomplete Things.”
+I apologise if you cannot find yourself in my story.”
 Daniel Dercksen

 “Thank you so much for the opportunity to read your novel ‘The Beauty of Incomplete Things.’
 It blew me away.
 Your style of writing flows with a superb lyricism.
 As one gets into your multifaceted characters and they begin to peel the layers away it becomes a real page turner as tension, pain, obsession, confusion and tangible rage fly off the page as three flawed souls try to make sense of the blurred lines between friendship, client, physical attraction and love and the trauma that comes when fantasy overtakes reality.
 As secrets are revealed, amidst the torment and rage there are also real moments of humour and pathos.